 - High let-off percentage so you can hold the bow back

-Adjustable draw weight means that you can start out shooting a lightweight pull like 30 pounds.
+Means that you can start out shooting a lightweight pull like 30 pounds.
 As you practice and gain strength you can increase that, say, to 50 pounds in gradual increments.

-Simple sights aren’t necessary, but it’s easy to upgrade them later.
+Aren’t necessary, but it’s easy to upgrade them later.
 As a beginner you’ve got enough to focus on without trying to dial in expert level sights.
 A consistent, simple bow sight is pretty cheap to get started, too!

-Let-off percentage refers to how much of the bow’s draw weight “disappears” at full draw.
+Refers to how much of the bow’s draw weight “disappears” at full draw.
 Thanks to the advanced cams on modern bows the stress of holding the bow at full draw can be reduced by 80% or more.
 That means a 50 pound bow would feel like a 10 pound bow at full draw!